kennygrant/bestiary/structs.md

 }
 ```

-A.Foo will call A.Bar, not B.Foo as it might if B inherited from A, so it will output:
+A.Foo will call A.Bar, not B.Foo as it might if B inherited from A, because A does not know about B.

-> This is a method on A

 Inheritance was deliberately left out of Go, so don't try to recreate it with composition.
-If you find yourself frustrated that structs are not able to adjust the fields of their embedder, you're not really composing functionality.
-Always try to use the simplest solution first, and only use composition if you definitely need to share behaviour between two different structs.
+If you find yourself frustrated that embedded structs don't know about the embedder, you're not really composing functionality.
+Always try to use the simplest solution first (separate structs), and only use composition if you definitely need to share the same behaviour between two types.

 ## Don't use this or self